A totally new way to map is now available for all users! Meet map packs.

 You’ll notice this same map icon on the bottom left corner is now where you can toggle on and off saved waypoints, tracks, routes, and areas.

 A Note About Syncing

 As a beta feature, map packs currently do not sync from one device to another.
 In addition, you will lose your map pack data if you uninstall and reinstall the app, or clear the app data in Settings.

 Access the best map packs for every activity like overlanding, hiking, and bikepacking by upgrading to Gaia GPS Premium.
 Premium also gets you weather forecasts, air quality maps, slope angle shading, and every other feature available in the app.

 Please Share Your Feedback!

 We’re continuously improving map packs.
-We know this feature isn’t perfect, and we would love your help to make it better.
+We know this beta feature isn’t perfect, and we would love your help to make it better.
 Help us make using our maps as easy as possible by leaving us some feedback.
 What do you love about map packs?
 What do you hate?
 How can map packs (and using maps in general) better help you get outside on your adventures?